robomq/robomq.io/docs/STOMP.md

 In the examples, STOMP producer will first ask user for the quantity of messages, then publish the certain number of test messages to a particular destination through STOMP broker.
 STOMP consumer will subscribe the same destination and print the message body as it receives messages.

-The example code provided bellow is the short version, it might have omitted some advanced details.
-For full version code, please go to our use case [repository](https://github.com/robomq/robomq.io) on GitHub.
+The example code provided bellow could be the short version, it might have omitted some advanced details.
+For full version code, please go to our SDK [repository](https://github.com/robomq/robomq.io) on GitHub.

+All examples have implemented automatic reconnecting, which is crucial in real production.

 Follow the *Message destinations* section and you will be able to switch it to other scenario by changing only the destination argument.